mustafaaksu46/medical-image-segmentation/Results-Train_Validation_Test_Graph/Readme.txt

-Several results obtained from the study have been incorporated, including the training and test datasets along with their respective graphs.
-Furthermore, images of the segmented output, the ground truth mask, and the prediction mask are also provided.
+Some results from the study have been included.
+These include the training and test data along with their corresponding graphs.
+Additionally, there are images of the original image of the segmented organ, the ground truth mask, and the prediction mask.